Jmeyer1292/ethercat-soem/README.md

+#DEPRECTATED AS OF HYDRO
+**This package has been deprecated as of the ROS Hydro release.
+An official SOEM library is available under indigo using `sudo apt-get install ros-indigo-soem**

+---

 ## ethercat-soem

 This package provides an EtherCAT Master implementation using a `catkinized` version of the [OpenEtherCAT Society's Master Library](https://github.com/OpenEtherCATsociety/SOEM) v1.30.